-(1) In September 2018, we announced landmark positive topline results of the REDUCE-IT cardiovascular outcomes trial.
-The decrease in expenses is primarily driven by the completion of certain analyses performed beyond the REDUCE-IT cardiovascular outcomes trial.

-- (2) The regulatory filing fees in each of the quarters ended March 31, 2022 and 2021 included annual U.S. FDA fees for maintaining manufacturing sites.
+- (1) In September 2018, we announced landmark positive topline results of the REDUCE-IT cardiovascular outcomes trial.
+The decrease in expenses is primarily driven by the completion in the prior year of certain analyses performed beyond the REDUCE-IT cardiovascular outcomes trial. - (2) The regulatory filing fees in each of the quarters ended June 30, 2022 and 2021 included annual U.S. FDA fees for maintaining manufacturing sites.
 Such fees primarily represent fees for qualification of new suppliers, including increasing capacity capabilities, and fees to support international regulatory review of VASCEPA, particularly in Europe, sites used for the manufacture of product used in the REDUCE-IT clinical outcomes study. - (3) Internal staffing, overhead and other research and development expenses primarily relate to the costs of our personnel employed to manage research, development and regulatory affairs activities and related overhead costs including consulting and other professional fees that are not allocated to specific projects, including costs associated with securing regulatory approvals for VAZKEPA in Europe as achieved in 2021.
-Also included are costs related to qualifying suppliers, costs related to development of a fixed dose combination product and costs associated with various other investigations, including other costs in collaboration with Mochida and pilot studies regarding VASCEPA. - (4) Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to personnel supporting our research and development and regulatory functions.
+Also included are costs related to qualifying suppliers, costs related to the development of a fixed dose combination product and costs associated with various other investigations, including other costs in collaboration with Mochida and pilot studies regarding VASCEPA. - (4) Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to personnel supporting our research and development and regulatory functions.
+The increase is due to the reversal of expense occurring in the previous year associated with certain performance-based awards as it was no longer deemed probable at the time that the performance criteria for vesting would be achieved within the required timeframe